nanog75/hackathon/_day0/2019-02-17-step-2-performing-ztp.md

 ## Testing the ZTP process

+Ok, so you've created a ZTP script that works, now what?

+Well, time to test the ZTP workflow, but without resetting the router.
+We do this as follows:

 We have already seen that the DHCP server is set up to respond with the location of the script `ztp_ncclient.py` to router `rtr2` when it sends the appropriate ZTP request.
 So, let's perform
 ZTP for rtr2.